 With the coming of the railway the population expanded and Montpellier Chapel, which had been built to accommodate 250 was now too small.
 The Little family donated the triangle of land bounded by an ancient right of way (now St. Stephen’s Passage) and the Richmond Road.
 The triangular shape is why the church is not built to the usual East facing ecclesiastical layout but in fact faces North.

 An appeal was launched for funds to raise the £7000 needed to build the church (£7m today) It was to be designed to seat 1000 people.
 The appeal was launched in April 1873 and by August the full amount was oversubscribed.
 The architects commissioned were Lockwood and Mawson, best known for their work on the model community of Saltaire in Yorkshire.
 A new parish was divided off from Twickenham, and The Duchess of Teck (the larger than life mother-in-law of the future George V) laid the foundation stone.
-The church was completed by December 1875 and consecrated by the Bishop of London and the first Vicar was Rev Francis Moran, who had been the minister at Montpellier Chapel.
+By 1st December 1875 the foundations for the whole church were completed, but only the nave was ready for the consecration by Bishop Claughton, suffragan to the Bishop of London (It was not until 1907 that the consecration of the tower by the first Bishop of Kensington marked the completion of the external structure).
+The first Vicar was Rev Francis Moran, who had been the minister at Montpellier Chapel.
 Henry Little became the first People’s Churchwarden.

 The church became operational in 1876 and the Montpellier chapel was then sold and used by various secular businesses.
 It finally collapsed in 1941 and was replaced with a modern house.
 Some stones from the chapel arched windows were brought to St. Stephen’s and in 2011 were used to make a bench outside the new extension.
 The school building is now a private house mistakenly called ‘The Old Chapel’.